w3c/lws-ucs/.github/ISSUE_TEMPLATE/use-case.md

 *What alternative flows or variations should the system handle for this use case?*

+## Error scenario:

+*What unexpected issues or errors might arise, and how should the system handle them?*
 ## Acceptance Criteria:

 *What conditions or criteria must be met for this use case to be considered successfully handled?
 What limitations are acceptable?*